 Education Property Tax Credit

-If you own your home and pay property taxes, you could be eligible to save up to $437.50 for the 2022 tax year with the Manitoba government’s Education Property Tax Credit (EPTC).
-The credit helps to cover the school taxes you pay, either directly on your municipal property tax statement or through your income tax return.
+If you own your home and pay property taxes, you could be eligible to save up to $350 for the 2023 and 2024 tax years with the Manitoba government’s Education Property Tax Credit (EPTC).
+The credit helps to cover the school taxes you pay and is provided either directly on your municipal property tax statement or through your income tax return.
 Seniors may be eligible for additional savings.

 Renters:

-If you rent your home, you may qualify to receive up to $525 under the Residential Renters Tax Credit.
+If you rent your home, you may qualify to receive up to $575 for the 2024 tax year and $625 for the 2025 tax year under the Renters Affordability Tax Credit.
 Learn more.

 Seniors School Tax Rebate: